starcitizen-lug/lug-helper/README.md

 - Quickly install and delete DXVK versions for Lutris

 `Maintenance and Troubleshooting`
-- `Switch the helper between LIVE and PTU`
+- `Switch the helper between LIVE/PTU/EPTU`
-  - Toggle between targeting LIVE or PTU for all of the above options.
+  - Target the LIVE, PTU, or EPTU installation for all operations.
 Defaults to LIVE on each run.

 - `Delete my Star Citizen USER folder and preserve my keybinds`
   - The helper will make backups of any exported keybinds, delete your Star Citizen USER folder, then restore your keybind files.